laplamgor/kantai3d-depth-maps/README.md

 [⬅️ back to top repo](https://github.com/laplamgor/kantai3d)

-# Kantai3D Depth Maps
+# Kantai3D Custom Depth Maps
-This repository stores all the depth map files used in Kantai3D Mod.
+This repository stores all the manually painted depth map files used in Kantai3D Mod.

-p.s.
-Older depth maps are in PSD format.
-Newer depth maps are in PNG format.

 Feel free to download and contribute.

 Does not contain any original game content of Kancolle.

+Does not include the AI generated depth maps which are also used by Kantai3D but have rougher quality and are difficult to edit.

 # Depth Map format